markcmurphy/devdocs-portal/03-headless-cart.md

 </div>

-This section demonstrates how to use the [Carts API](https://developer.bigcommerce.com/api-reference/store-management/carts) to generate an active cart and manage abandoned carts.
+This section demonstrates how to use the [Carts API](https://developer.bigcommerce.com/api-reference/store-management/carts) to generate an active cart, redirect shoppers to checkout, and manage abandoned carts.

 ## Creating carts